deathworlders/online/content/books/deathworlders/chapter-51-anticlimax.md

 “I know.
 The Great Father doesn’t lie.”
 There was definitely a look of hero worship in Tooko’s eye, there.
 And a heavy dose of acid.

 “Look, mate.
 I won’t claim like I’m an angel.
 All I can say is that it’s a game with us.
-LIke...
+Like...
 When I was new to the Marines, my corporal told me to go get a tin of tartan paint from storage.
 And I was bloody stupid enough to go ask the quartermaster for one.
 I was embarrassed, we had a laugh…that was it.
 We all did that to each other…” he trailed off as he saw the bewildered way Tooko’s ears were moving. “...I suppose it sounds stupid.”

 “Yes.”